Welcome to today's edition of the Rush 24-7 podcast.

 Has anybody seen any evidence of that?

-Rokov was on uh Meet the Press yesterday, and he said, I think we also have to examine the use of drones that the United States is involved in, and there are a lot of civilians innocently killed in a drone attack, Pakistan, Afghanistan, and Iraq.
+Brokaw was on Meet the Press yesterday, and he said, I think we also have to examine the use of drones that the United States is involved in.

-Is that we have to work a lot harder at motivation here.
+We have to work a lot harder at motivation here.

-What prompts a young man to come to this country and still feel alienated from it and to go back to Russia and do whatever he did.
+What prompts a young man to come to this country and still feel alienated from it and to go back to Russia and do whatever he did?

-And I don't think we've examined that enough.
+I don't think we've examined that enough.

 There's an enormous rage against what they see in that part of the world as a presumptuousness of the United States.